 I wanted a plugin that will pull and display a tweet it as if it was being viewed on a browser (as seen on this post).
 My quick Google searching resulted in this Jekyll plugin https://github.com/rob-murray/jekyll-twitter-plugin which seemed perfect as it was a gem that could be defined vs. having to install a plugin.
 The only change I needed to perform from the setup documentation was the gem needed to be declared inside the

-group :jekyll_plugins do section vs. under the main list (see my current Gemfile as the example).
+group :jekyll_plugins do section vs. under the main list.
 The Twitter plugin performs API calls and pulls the tweet as desired and displays it perfectly (example as illustrated in the jekyll-twitter-plugin’s README.md).

 To use these tokens, you have two choices: embed them into your shell environment or declare them into your Octopress environment.
 I prefer to use the fish shell, and for whatever reason I couldn’t